lanacaplana/lanacaplana.github.io/site/content/about/index.md

 > "Thanks to our coaching sessions, I gained clarity in my role and brought new life to my remote team."
 > — Team Lead, Fintech

-> "Ти допомогла мені вирости — і тепер я веду команду власним прикладом."
+> "You helped me grow — and now I lead my team by example."
-> — Team Lead, Digital Marketing
+> — Senior Manager, Digital Marketing